ratify-project/ratify/docs/discussion/Cosign Upgrade Discussion 2024.md

   - Cosign OCI 1.1 support is experimental
   - Currently, an arbitrary signature from list of referrers is chosen to perform verifications on IF multiple cosign artifacts are found.
   - This logic will be updated in the future once 1.1 is GA but for now it's left as a TODO in the Cosign code base.

+### How does `scopes` matching work?

+`scopes` are associated per `trustPolicy`.
+They function to apply on top of a validation image reference and match a SINGLE trust policy to use for verification.
+Ratify needs to decide how to implement scope matching based on the scenarios to support.
+Scopes could support regular expressions however they are not as user friendly.
+Ratify could also define its own domain/repository pattern syntax.
+Or, Ratify could support both side-by-side; however, this would require having behavior to rectify if both are used at once or used for different policies.
+The other concern is if multiple trust policies are defined each with scopes that can apply.
+For example, let's take Trust Policy A which has scope `*` (any image reference works).
+Then, let's define Trust Policy B with scope `ghcr.io`.
+Finally, define Trust Policy C with scope `ghcr.io/deislabs/ratify`.
+If our image to validate has reference: `ghcr.io/deislabs/ratify:v1.2.0`, which Trust Policy should apply?
+Ideally, we should match to he policy that is most specific first, so Trust Policy C would be selected.

+#### Scenarios to Support
+1. Wildcard: `*`
+2. Registry wide scope: `ghcr.io`
+3. Wildcard registry domain scope: `*.azurecr.io`
+4. Intermediate repository paths (repository path may reference a subpath but not an absolute path): `ghcr.io/deislabs/`

+#### How does notation do this?

+Notation's Trust Policy supports a generic `*` wildcard OR a an absolute repository path `ghcr.io/absolute/path`.
+There is no support for registry or wildcard registry domains.
+Furthermore, since only absolute repository paths are supported, there is no concern of a trust policy whose scope is a super set of another more tightly scoped trust policy.

+#### Regex based matching
+- Every element in `scopes` is a string regular expression.
+How do we figure out which policy has the tighest scope if multiple trust policies have regex that match the entire image reference?
+- Regex is the most flexible and can satisfy all other requirements.
+However, it does require user has general understanding of regex and how to format expressions.

+#### Custom pattern syntax
+- Use pure sub string matching: give a string scope `s` and image reference `r`, a trust policy matches if all of `s` is a substring of `r`.
+This would support scope from domain all the way to tags.
+It could also work for partial path patterns like image reference whose path contains `/somepath/`.
+The tightest scope would be the longest string scope that still has a full matching substring.
+The trust policy selected would be the policy with a matching scope that is character-wise the longest.
+- Sub-string matching does not allow for specifying positional matching behavior like "regex" does.
+Let's say our goal is to match image references which end with repotiory `/test`.
+In pure sub string matching if there's an intermediate repo named `/test`, it will consider that a match which is NOT correct.

+#### Proposed Solution
+Introduce a hybrid solution that is based on substring matching:
+- "tighest scope" is defined as a scope string that is longest AND has a matching substring in the image reference.
+- `*` is a wildcard reserved for a trust policy that matches everything.
+It will have the loosest scope and will only be used iff there is NOT a tighter scope found.
+- Partial path patterns like `/somepath/` are not supported or recommended
+- wild card registry domain scope can be achieved by specifying the domain string as a scope string (example: use only ACRs --> `.azurecr.io`)
+- Regex is NOT supported

 ### Implementation Details